GoogleCloudPlatform/fda-mystudies/Terraform/README.md

 1. Follow `$ROOT/cicd/README.md` to set up CICD pipelines for Terraform configs.

+1. Follow `$ROOT/kubernetes/README.md` to deploy the Kubernetes resources in the GKE cluster.

 1. Revoke your super admin access by running `gcloud auth revoke` and authenticate as a normal user for daily activities.